svalkiers/clusTCR/docs/analyzing/features.md

 | pgen_avg              | Average generation probability of CDR3 sequences in the cluster.
 Generation probability is calculated using the *olga* module. |
 | pgen_var              | Variance in generation probability within the cluster.       |

+**Note:** if you want to compute the generation probability for the TCR alpha chain, user must specify the `chain='A'` parameter in the `Clustering` object.

 These features can be calculated by calling the `compute_features()` function on a `ClusteringResult` object (see [clustering section](../clustering/how-to-use)).
 The code block below shows a brief example of a workflow for calculating cluster features.

 ```python